 Texts, videos and graphics on the web are becoming increasingly simplified, which is not necessarily a bad thing.
 We are all users and do not want to read nested sentences or watch endless, lyrical videos on our smartphones.
 Even a diagram should be immediately comprehensible on the small display.
 A concise content doesn't have to be wrong just because it sums up the truth with a few (textual, graphical, visual) facts.
-The pure web design is also challenged: Contrast must be high enough to make everything easy to see on smaller displays.
-The loading time of a page for the mobile device must be compellingly under three seconds, otherwise the user jumps off.
+The pure web design is also challenged: The contrast must be high enough to let everything be seen well on smaller displays.
+The loading time of a page for the mobile device must necessarily be less than three seconds, otherwise the user will jump off.

 Those who have the option speak their search into the device, which Google Home, Alexa and Siri are increasingly supporting.
 Voice search is changing search behavior.
 Young people in particular (but not only) are affected: 41 % of all users aged 13 to 18 use voice search almost exclusively.
 The proportion is likely to rise to over 50 % for all search queries of all age groups by 2020 at the latest, according to the Comscore analysis institute.
 The questions are asked differently than with a keyboard entry.
 We speak specifically into the smartphone, "Where is the nearest restaurant?"
 At the same time, we rely on our location being determined automatically.
 With the keyboard, we would enter "Restaurant Berlin Hohenschönhausen."
 Google has now adapted its algorithms and recognizes W questions via voice search.
 This means for SEO: These W-questions should also be asked and answered in SEO texts.